 In July 2006, the FASB issued authoritative guidance on accounting for uncertainty in income taxes, contained in ASC 740-10, which requires that realization of an uncertain income tax position must be more likely than not (i.e., greater than 50% likelihood of receiving a benefit) before it can be recognized in the financial statements.
 The guidance further prescribes the benefit to be realized assuming a review by tax authorities having all relevant information and applying current conventions.
 The interpretation also clarifies the financial statements classification of tax related penalties and interest and set forth new disclosures regarding unrecognized tax benefits.
-The adoption of ASC 740-10 did not have a material impact on our results of operations, financial position or cash flow.

-At December 31, 2010 the Company had net operating loss carryforwards of approximately \$45,143,000 and \$5,770,000 for federal income and California tax purposes, respectively.
-Such carryforwards may be used to reduce taxable income, if any, in future year through their expiration in 2011 to 2030 subject to limitations of Sec 382 of the Internal Revenue Code for federal income, and 2011 to 2023 for California tax purpose.
+At December 31, 2011 the Company had net operating loss carryforwards of approximately \$42,784,000 and \$4,987,000 for federal income and California tax purposes, respectively.
+Such carryforwards may be used to reduce taxable income, if any, in future years through their expiration in 2012 to 2031 subject to limitations of Sec 382 of the Internal Revenue Code for federal income, and 2012 to 2024 for California tax purposes.
 The Company believes an ownership change may have occurred, as defined by Sections 382 and 383 of the Internal Revenue Code (IRC), which could result in the forfeiture of a significant portion of its net operating loss and credit carryforwards.
 The Company is not using any tax attributes in the current year, but will analyze whether a change occurred and the related impact on its gross deferred tax assets, if needed.
 As the Company's analysis is not complete, the impact to its gross deferred tax assets is uncertain.

-In addition, the Company has research and development credits aggregating \$853,000 for federal income tax purposes and \$910,790 for California tax purposes at December 31, 2010, which are net of potentially ineligible Research and Development credits.
+In addition, the Company has research and development credits aggregating approximately \$854,000 for federal income tax purposes and approximately \$966,000 for California tax purposes at December 31, 2011, which are net of potentially ineligible Research and Development credits.
 Such credits may be used to reduce federal income taxes payable if any, in future years through their expiration in 2023; such credits have no expiration in California.

-For 2010 and 2009, the provision for income taxes on the statements of operations differs from the amount computed by applying the statutory Federal income tax rate to income before the provision for income taxes, as follows:
+For 2011 and 2010, the provision for income taxes on the statements of operations differs from the amount computed by applying the statutory Federal income tax rate to income before the provision for income taxes, as follows:

+2011 2010

-2010 2009 Federal expense expected at statutory rate \$ (69,173) \$ (91,52 21) State income taxes, net of Federal benefit (11,870) (15,70 05) Other 528 52 28 Change in valuation allowance 81,315 107,49 98 Effective Income Tax \$ 800 \$ 80 00
+Federal expense expected at statutory rate \$ (89,063) \$ (69,173)

+State income taxes, net of Federal benefit (15,283) (11,870)

+Other 528 528

+Change in valuation allowance 104,618 81,315

+Effective Income Tax \$ 800 \$ 800

 The Company follows guidance issued by the FASB with regard to its accounting for uncertainty in income taxes recognized in the financial statements.
 Such guidance prescribes a recognition threshold of more likely than not and a measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 In making this assessment, a company must determine whether it is more likely than not that a tax position will be sustained upon examination, based solely on the technical merits of the position and must assume that the tax position will be examined by taxing authorities.
 The Company's policy is to include interest and penalties in general and administrative expenses.
-There were no interest and penalties recorded for the years ended December 31, 2010 and 2009.
+There were no interest and penalties recorded for the years ended December 31, 2011 and 2010.
 The Company's review of prior year tax positions using the criteria and provisions presented in guidance issued by the FASB did not result in a material impact on the Company's financial position or results of operations.

-9. Related Party Transactions
+10. Related Party Transactions